Continuous-variable QKD over 50km commercial fiber: Introduction

-In this paper, we achieve secure commercial fiber transmission distances of $30.02$~{\rm km} ($12.48$~{\rm dB} loss) and $49.85$~{\rm km} ($11.62$~{\rm dB} loss) in Xi'an and Guangzhou, respectively.
+In this paper, we deploy CV-QKD protocol based on coherent states and achieve secure commercial fiber transmission distances of $30.02$~{\rm km} ($12.48$~{\rm dB} loss) and $49.85$~{\rm km} ($11.62$~{\rm dB} loss) in Xi'an and Guangzhou, two cities in China, respectively.
 The corresponding secret key rates are two orders-of-magnitude higher than that of previous demonstrations~\cite{Huang_OptLett_2016,Jouguet_OptExpr_2012,Fossier_NewJPhys_2009}.
 We achieve this by developing a fully automatic control system, that achieves stable excess noise, and also by applying a rate-adaptive reconciliation protocol to achieve a high-reconciliation efficiency with high success probability.
+High secret key rate has been accomplished by using our new proposed one-time calibration model, which provides more efficient calibration procedure as well as simpler experimental implementations.